observer4599/explainable-reinforcement-learning/README.md

 # Explainable Reinforcement Learning (XRL) Resources

 This repository aims to keep an up-to-date list of research on explainable reinforcement learning (XRL).
 The repository supplements the survey paper found [here](https://doi.org/10.1007/s10994-023-06479-7).
-If you find this helpful, please give this repository a star and [cite](#citation) the survey paper.
+If you find this helpful, please give this repository a star, share it, and [cite](#citation) the survey paper.

-Missing resource(s), issue(s), or question(s)?
-Please open an issue here, or feel free to email me (contact [at] xrl [dot] ai).
+Missing resources, issues, or questions?
+Please open an issue here, or feel free to [email me](mailto:hi@xrl.ai).

 ## Resources